mdscheuerell/EnvDataSci/README.md

 ## Communication

-This course will involve a lot of communication between and among students and the instructor.
-Short questions directed at me should be addressed via email; I will respond to your message within 48 hours.
+This course will involve a *lot* of communication between and among students and the instructor.
+Short questions should be addressed to me via email; I will respond to your message within 48 hours.
 Detailed questions should be addressed to me in person--either after class or during a scheduled meeting.
 As the course progresses, we will also use some online tools for larger discussions and comments.

 ## Academic integrity